Teach your students a life-changing ability: critical thinking

 Critical thinking can be defined as clear, rational, logical, and independent thinking.

 It stimulates us to become mindful of the way we instinctively think about the world around us, and label things.
-Once we are aware of it, we can modify the way we think by analysing situations and/or events as rationally and objectively as possible.
+Once we are aware of it, we can modify the way we think by analysing situations or events as rationally and objectively as possible.

 "It's important to recognise that critical thinking is not just something that takes place in the classroom or in the workplace, it's something that takes place — and should take place — in our daily lives," says William T. Gormley, a university professor, and author of several books.